sbruce23/EBA/README.md

 3) Follow the instructions in the comments of the demo file to simulate data and apply the EBA search algorithm using the FRESH procedure.

-Using EBA with the FRESH statistic and procedure on other data:
+## Using EBA with the FRESH statistic and procedure on other data:
 The following inputs are necessary to run the EBA with the FRESH statisic:

-'X' is a vector containing a realization of the time series process you wish to analyze.
+'**X**' is a vector containing a realization of the time series process you wish to analyze.

-'N' is a number representing how many observations should be contained in each approximately stationary block for the estimation procedure of the local approximately stationary power spectrum.
+'**N**' is a number representing how many observations should be contained in each approximately stationary block for the estimation procedure of the local approximately stationary power spectrum.
 For example, N=1000 means that the time series is broken up into approximately stationary segments each containing 1000 observations.
 Note that N must be significantly smaller than the total length of the time series.

-'K' is a number representing how many tapers to use in estimating the approximately stationary local power spectrum using multitaper spectral estimation.
+'**K**' is a number representing how many tapers to use in estimating the approximately stationary local power spectrum using multitaper spectral estimation.
 Note here that K must be significantly smaller than N in order to achieve reasonable frequency resolution.
 For example, if you wish to distinguish behavior for frequencies separated